OpenACC/openacc-best-practices-guide/06-Loops.markdown

 Collapse Clause
 ---------------
 When a code contains tightly nested loops it is frequently beneficial to *collapse* these loops into a single loop.
-Collpsing loops means that two loops of trip counts N and M respectively will be automatically turned into a single loop with a trip count of N times M. By collapsing two or more parallel loops into a single loop the compiler has an increased amoutn of parallelism to use when mapping the code to the device.
+Collapsing loops means that two loops of trip counts N and M respectively will be automatically turned into a single loop with a trip count of N times M. By collapsing two or more parallel loops into a single loop the compiler has an increased amount of parallelism to use when mapping the code to the device.
 On highly parallel architectures, such as GPUs, this can result in improved performance.
 Additionally, if a loop lacked sufficient parallelism for the hardware by itself, collapsing it with another loop multiplies the available parallelism.
-This is especially beneficial on vector loops, since some hardware types will require longer vector lengths to acheive high performance than others.
+This is especially beneficial on vector loops, since some hardware types will require longer vector lengths to achieve high performance than others.
 The code below demonstrates how to use the collapse directive.

     Find a good code example that shows a nice speed-up and explain the speedup